.

 Trumpets parped and trombones barked, tubas growled, cornets laughed,

-Flutes and piccolos waltzed together, glockenspiels flashed in sunny weather.
+Flutes and piccolos waltzed together, glockenspiels flashed with sunny weather.

 Each player strove to make it gel